 McGoey: Thanks again to Jóhannes Kristjansson for taking time from his busy schedule to talk with us, and thanks to all the journalists who share their stories here on the Meet the Investigators podcast.

 We hope you enjoyed this episode.
 It was produced by Scilla Alecci and me, Sean McGoey.

 Send us your feedback at firstname.lastname@example.org and tell your friends about the show!
 Please share it on social media and use the hashtag #MeetTheInvestigators to let people know what we’re doing here.

 Thanks for listening.
 See you next time!

 If you’re a fan of our Meet the Investigators series, please consider making a donation to support ICIJ.
-Not only will your donation help support our work with journalists like Syed, but as an ICIJ Insider, you’ll also receive sneak previews, access to exclusive chats with reporters and behind-the-scenes content like this delivered straight to your inbox.
+Not only will your donation help support our work with journalists like Johannes, but as an ICIJ Insider, you’ll also receive sneak previews, access to exclusive chats with reporters and behind-the-scenes content like this delivered straight to your inbox.
 Donate today, and support independent investigative journalism.